Light Painting Photography Terms and Definitions

 Auto Focus: Auto focus is allowing the camera to do the focusing for you.
 Generally you depress the shutter release half way to achieve auto focus.
 In light painting photography auto focus is rarely used.

 Ambient Light: The natural light of a scene.
 Some examples in light painting photography would be streetlights and the moon.
+A general rule of thumb when light painting is to set your camera to get a proper exposure exposure for the amount of ambient light in your scene and then work from there with your handheld light sources.

 AF Sensor: This is the sensor used to detect focus in the camera.